Originally published: March 2022, updated October 2024

 Help your teen create positive day-to-day experiences and build healthy relationships at school.
 Your actions can help them feel comfortable, confident, and supported.
 Try these ideas:

-• As much as you can, go to school events and activities with your teen—even virtual ones.
+- As much as you can, go to school events and activities with your teen—even virtual ones.
 Try coffee houses, poetry slams, or debate nights.
-These are are fun and novel ways to experience school life, bond with your teen, and get to know others in the community.
+These are fun and novel ways to experience school life, bond with your teen, and get to know others in the community.

-Remember, parents are important partners in education.
-Just like educators, we want teens to be happy, healthy, and successful in life.
+Parents are important partners in education – your engagement in school life, whatever it may look like, contributes to kids being happy, healthy, and successful in life.
 Connect with your school community in the way that makes sense for you, your teen, and your family.

 For more information, visit: